L2-Lagrange/Simple-LM1875-sound-system/README.md

   <em>System block diagram</em>
 </p>

 The LM1875 power stage has a BTL output.
-This means the output is taken across a pair of amplifiers that have opposite outputs.
-BTL increases power output by roughly 4 times, making it more practical to build loud analog amplifiers at low voltage rails.
+This means the output is taken across a pair of amplifiers that have opposite outputs which doubles the voltage.
+Doubling the voltage increases power output by roughly 4 times compared to a single non BTL LM1875, schematic below, making it more practical to build loud analog amplifiers at low voltage rails.

 <p align="center">
   <img src="Images/LM1875_Single_Supply_BTL.png" width="800"><br>